jomz-fullstack/cuisine-crafter-frontend/README.md

 ## Credits
-Cuisine Crafter would not have been possible without the contributions and support of the following individuals
+Cuisine Crafter would not have been possible without the contributions and support of the following individuals:

 - [@JosephMcMorrisII](https://github.com/JosephMcMorrisII) Joseph McMorris II, Product Manager
 - [@0Tron](https://github.com/0Tron) Oscar Troncoso, Lead Tech